-There is a common misconception that Colorbond cannot be painted.
-This is, in fact, a myth.
+There is a common misconception that Colorbond roofing cannot be painted.
+This is in fact, a myth.
 Colorbond can easily be restored and repainted, provided the correct paint is used, and the work is executed by a professional.

-Restoring Colorbond roofing is within the scope of a licensed roofing contractor, and it’s important to look for someone who has the experience and knowledge in Colorbond roofing.
+To repaint and restore Colorbond roofing you should contact a licensed roofing contractor, and it’s important to look for someone who has the experience and knowledge in Colorbond roofing.

-Colorbond roofing requires a metal roofing specialist and specialised products that have been specifically designed for Colorbond roofing materials.
+Colorbond roofing requires a metal roofing specialist and specialised paint that has been specifically designed for Colorbond roofing materials.

-Hiring an amateur painter to complete painting a Colorbond roof will only result in a poor-quality job that will cost you in the long run.
+Hiring an amateur to paint a Colorbond roof will only result in a poor-quality job that will cost you in the long run.

-You also need to use the correct paints.
-A specialist roof painter knows how to use Wattyl paints that are produced to exactly match original Colorbond colours, so you can get a perfect match if you’re topping up old paint.
+You also need to use the correct paints that exactly match the original Colorbond colours, so you can get a perfect match if you’re topping up old paint.

 There are now Colorbond roofs in Australia that are up to 50 years old.
 If you have an older roof, there are several signs to look out for to see if your roof is in need of repainting in order to prolong its life.
 These include: